LISTEN

 Score description: Quirky Americana focused on woodwinds and low strings, designed to cut through the film’s factory noise and intense dialogue.

-Score Press: Composer feature in the Salt Lake Tribune
+Score Press: Composer features in the Salt Lake Tribune, Deseret News, Film Music Central, Premium Beat.

 TOKYO COWBOY